alvinylt/gopher/README.md

 Currently, `FILE_LIMIT` is set as 65536 bytes, considering that most files on `comp3310.ddns.net` do not exceed this limit.
-In realistic situations, users of this client should know the size scale of files which the target server hosts.
+In realistic situations, users of this client should know the size scale of files that the target server hosts.
 This global constant can be adjusted accordingly.
 Files exceeding the file limit are logged and printed before the client program execution ends.